stigok/blog.stigok.com/collections/_posts/2020-12-04-golang-reader-bufio-scanner-split-by-two-newlines.md

 ```

 Updating the function to split by two consecutive newlines instead shouldn't be too hard.
-Additionally, I want it to join the single newlines together, so that I can return
+Additionally, I want it to join the single newlines together, so that it yields
-a single string when calling `scanner.Text()`.
+a concatenated string without newlines when calling `scanner.Text()`.
 Meaning that `foo\nbar\n\nbaz`
-will yield two strings; `foo bar` and `baz`.
-Hence, standalone newlines will be replaced with
+yields two strings; `foo bar` and `baz`.
+Hence, standalone newlines replaced with
 spaces.

 To make things easier for myself, I am using regex lookup instead of slice indices.
 This lets
-me replace both `\n` and `\r` in a single operation, but it will probably be more expensive
+me replace both `\n` and `\r` in a single operation, while at the same time giving me the
+indices that I need to return on each invokation.
+It will probably be more expensive
-perfomance-wise, but my computer is fast and my input is short, so I shouldn't worry about that.
+perfomance-wise, but computers are fast and my input is short, so I shouldn't worry about that.

-This leads to the following implementation:
+This led me to the following implementation:

 ```go
 var (